Testing dark energy models with a new sample of strong-lensing systems

-The figure \ref{q_JBP} shows the reconstruction of the deceleration parameter for the JBP model using the constraints derived from each test.
-It is noticeable the $q(z)$ behavior showing a slowing down of the cosmic acceleration at late times for the T5 and T13.
+The figure \ref{q_all} shows the reconstruction of the deceleration parameter for the JBP model using the constraints derived from each test.
+It is noticeable the $q(z)$ behavior showing a slowing down of the cosmic acceleration at late times for the SS3 and SS11.
 This behavior is in agreement with those found by several authors for these parametrizations \citep[see for example][]{Magana:2014,Wang:2016ApJ}.
-Notice also that T4 and T10 present a non standard behavior, i.e. they never cross the acceleration region.
+Notice also that SS2 and SS8 present a non standard behavior, i.e. they never cross the acceleration region.
 The remaining cases are in good agreement with the standard knowledge.